jdb/jdb.github.com/concurrent/preemptive.rst

 file descriptor gets a chance to run again.
-Event driven frameworks can alleviate this problem: the next section introduces the :attr:`reactor` and the :class:`Protocol`, which are a pre-requisites for understanding how Twisted eliminates this delay. e **xpath**  to find urls or page titles in a HTML document.
+Event driven frameworks can alleviate this problem: the next section introduces the :attr:`reactor` and the :class:`Protocol`, which are a pre-requisites for understanding how Twisted eliminates this delay.

+XXX e **xpath** to find urls or page titles in a HTML document.

 And here is the script which brings all this together (and includes a design problem):